The Neurodiversity Affirmative Therapist

 We all experience times when things aren't going the way we might like.
 We can find ourselves anywhere from a bit grey and unhappy to extremely dark and depressed, overwhelmed, stressed and spun out.
 We can get stuck in negative patterns of thinking which are difficult to break, become worried or anxious about the future, or unable to reconcile past decisions.
 A neutral space to think and feel can be extremely useful.

 I will ask what brings you to counselling in our exploratory appointment.
 It is helpful me to know what the presenting issue is and whether you have had therapy before.
-We can both ask questions in our first meeting to determine if we will be good fit.
+We can both ask questions in our first meeting to determine if we will be a good fit.

 Most therapy takes place in planned, regular sessions which last for around 50 minutes.
 The number of appointments would depend on your presenting issues and you decide how many appointments you need.
+I do regular reviews to see how the work is going.

 During a session, we may go through specific exercises designed to help with your problem, or you might have more general discussions about how you're feeling.